kisvegabor/lvgl_upstream/docs/integration/chip/renesas.rst

       Downloading the `.zip` from GitHub doesn't work as it doesn't download the submodules.

-   - Open e² studio, go to ``File`` -> ``Import project`` and select ``General`` / ``Exsisting projects into workspace``
+   - Open e² studio, go to ``File`` -> ``Import project`` and select ``General`` / ``Existing projects into workspace``

    - Select the cloned folder and press ``Finish``.

    - Double click on ``RX72N_EnVision_LVGL.scfg``.
 This will activate the `Configuration Window`.

-      Renesas' Smart Configurator (SMC) incudes BSP and HAL layer support extended with multiple RTOS variants and other middleware stacks.
+      Renesas' Smart Configurator (SMC) includes BSP and HAL layer support extended with multiple RTOS variants and other middleware stacks.
-      The components will be available via code generation, incuding the entry point of the application.
+      The components will be available via code generation, including the entry point of the application.

       Press ``Generate Code`` in the top right corner.